msadowski/weeklyrobotics/_posts/2019-05-19-weekly-robotics-39.md

 7) Publication of the Week - Astrobee Robot Software: Enabling Mobile Autonomy on the ISS (PDF) (2018).
 <br>[NASA](https://www.nasa.gov/sites/default/files/atoms/files/fluckiger2018astrobee.pdf)<br>
 INFO: We mentioned Astrobee back in [Weekly Robotics #35](https://weeklyrobotics.com/weekly-robotics-35).
 The above paper presents the software architecture of Astrobee.
 Each Astrobee runs on 3 interconnected ARM processors communicating over ethernet and interfacing with 7 microcontrollers, 6 cameras, propulsion system etc. The system is composed of about 46 ROS [nodelets](http://wiki.ros.org/nodelet).
 The low and medium level processors run Ubuntu 16.04, while the high level one runs Android (Nougat 7.1) that is used for guest science applications developed by research partners.
-The system <b>does not</b> require real-time kernel extensions due to the control loop running at low speed of 62.5Hz.
+The system does not require real-time kernel extensions due to the control loop running at low speed of 62.5Hz.
 The system has 3 sources of localization depending on the localization mode: 120° camera, AR markers for docking or depth camera for perching.
 Apart from the publication we found [this talk](https://vimeo.com/292690863) by Andrew Symington to be a good summary of the software stack.

 ### Sponsored